-You’ll see a range of budget percentages for my debt free budget.
+You’ll see a range of budget percentages for my real life debt free budget.
 These varied from month to month for a few reasons.

 As time went on, I learned to save more, especially in the grocery category.

-Other expenses outside the usual did come up once in a while.
-Specifically, the first month we paid the midwife for the birth of our second child, so you’ll see a big variation in the health category.
+This is because expenses outside the usual did come up once in a while.
+Specifically, in the first month, we paid the midwife for the birth of our second child, so you’ll see a big variation in the health category.

-Following the Dave Ramsey baby steps, we focused completely on paying off debt at this time, choosing to wait on saving and giving until later, so those percentages are quite low.
-(This is his book that got us started on our own journey to debt free. affiliate)
+We followed this recommendation and focused completely on paying off debt at this time, choosing to wait on saving and giving until later, so our savings percentage is 0%.

 (1) Dave Ramsey Monthly Cashflow Plan